 Executive Compass specialises in the completion of high-quality, winning tenders for health and social care.

-The health and social care sector is rarely out of the news.
-The UK’s aging population continues to put stress on an industry which predominantly cares for older people, whether that’s at home, in the community or in residential care settings.
-These increasing needs, and the changing requirements of commissioners, need expert knowledge and experience to ensure tenders address the needs of a fast-changing field.
+The health and social care sectors are rarely out of the news.
+The UK’s ageing population continues to put stress on an industry which predominantly cares for older people, whether that’s at home, in the community or in residential care settings.
+These increasing needs, and the changing requirements of commissioners, need expert knowledge and experience to ensure health tenders address the needs of a fast-changing field.

 We have an in-depth knowledge of the full range of care and support models offered by care providers throughout the UK to both children and adults, including:

 - Domiciliary care, supporting service users of all ages to keep their independence and continue living in their own homes

 - Residential and nursing care

 - Extra care, combining the benefits of around-the-clock care worker presence with the autonomy that comes with having your own front door

 - Supported living, mostly for adults with learning disabilities

 - Supported accommodation for people with housing-related needs, including young adults

 - Diverse services that contribute to people’s overall health and wellbeing, which include drug and alcohol services, mental health, smoking cessation, weight management and many more.